SidSidSidSidSid/CSE185_tSNE/README.md

 To run my tSNE algorithm in the mytSNE_052923.py file, call the mytSNE_052923.runTSNE() method, which takes in 5 parameters and has 1 output.
 Parameters are as follows:
 1. data: a 2d numpy array where rows represent each sample and columns represents observations for that sample.
-2. colors: a list with length of the number of rows in data that represent matplotlib colors to plot the data.
-3. perplexity: the expected number of neighbors each data point is expected to have.
+2. perplexity: the expected number of neighbors each data point is expected to have.
 Usually, this is between 5 and 50.
-4. iterations: The number of iterations for myTSNE to run through.
+3. iterations: The number of iterations for myTSNE to run through.
-5. numPCs: The number of PCs to calculate beforehand if necessary to speed up computation.
+4. numPCs: The number of PCs to calculate beforehand if necessary to speed up computation.
 If left blank, the default is 0.
 If 0 is inputted, PCs are not calculated.
 Usually, this is between 10 and 50.
+5. colors: a list with length of the number of rows in data that represent matplotlib colors to plot the data.
+If left blank, the default is None.
+If None is inputted, colors of all points will be gray.

 Output is a numpy data matrix of the low dimensional data with rows representing each sample, and the 2 columns representing x and y values of the low dimensional data.